lukso-network/docs/docs/learn/digital-assets/metadata-management/metadata-preparation.md

 ## Metadata Preparation Flow

-To add metadata to your contract, you have to follow these steps:
+To set the metadata of a digital asset, you have to follow these steps:

 1. Upload each media file (icon, picture, image, video, etc) and get it's `URLs` or `IPFS CID`.
-2. Use the file hashes and URLs to generate the final [LSP4 Metadata JSON file](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-4-DigitalAsset-Metadata.md)
+2. Inside the [LSP4 Metadata JSON file](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-4-DigitalAsset-Metadata.md#lsp4metadata) , set the following values under each `"images"`:
+   - under `verification.data`, set the hash of the media file.
+   - under `url`, set the value `ipfs://<IPFS CID>` (obtained from Step 1)
 3. Upload the [LSP4 Metadata JSON file](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-4-DigitalAsset-Metadata.md) to get its `URL` or `IPFS CID`.
 4. Encode the LSP4 Metadata JSON file URL as a `VerifiableURI`.
 5. Write the **reference to the JSON file** to your token contract.